Nincodedo/Ninbot/README.md

 ## Want to help develop Ninbot?

-Make sure to read our [contributing expectations](CONTRIBUTING.md) before
+Make sure to read our [contributing expectations](CONTRIBUTING.md) before making any changes.

 ### Development Goals